Feb 27, 2021

-While missing a payment on your phone or cable bill may not have severe repercussions, non payment of car insurance can quickly land you in some hot water with your insurance company and your policy could get cancelled for non payment.
+While missing a payment on your phone or cable bill may not have severe repercussions, non-payment of automobile insurance can quickly land you in some hot water with your insurer and your policy could get cancelled.

-What Is The Impact Of A Non Payment On Your Car Insurance?
+What Is The Impact Of A Non-payment On Your Insurance?

-While every insurance company has a different rules in regards to a non payment, sometimes all it takes is a couple of missed payments to result in cancellation of your insurance policy.
-This can make it more difficult for you to find a new insurance policy, and you may need to get high risk auto insurance.
+While every company has a different rules in regards to a non-payment, sometimes all it takes is a couple of missed payments to result in cancellation.
+This can make it more difficult for you to get insured and you may need high-risk auto insurance.

 Is A Missed Payment On Insurance A Big Deal?

 A missed payment on your insurance should be addressed immediately.
 Whether your provider contacts you or you notice the missed payment, address the issue immediately.
 Sometimes amid paying other bills, moving money into your account and other factors, a payment can get missed.

 But even one late payment, intentional or not, can cause your insurer raise your rates or choose not to renew you – so yes, a missed insurance payment can be a big deal, especially if you don’t handle the situation in a timely manner.

 How Do Missed Payments Or Cancellations Affect My Car Insurance?

 Failure to make a payment or getting cancelled can affect your insurance in a number of important ways.
 Here are some reasons to never overlook the importance of paying on time :